-	In the 2021 tax year, the maximum contributions for a 401(k), 403(b), most 457 plans and the federal government’s Thrift Savings Plan are capped at $19,500.
+In the 2022 tax year, the maximum contributions for a 401(k), 403(b), most 457 plans and the federal government’s Thrift Savings Plan are capped at $20,500.
+In 2023, the limit jumps to $22,500.
 Your 30s are a good time to max out your contributions so that your money can compound for a few decades leading up to retirement.

 “A good rule of thumb is saving 10 to 15 percent of your income in either your 401(k) at work or if you have IRAs, Roth IRAs, that sort of thing,” says Crystal Rau, certified financial planner at Beyond Balanced Financial Planning LLC.
 “And then if you aren’t hitting that gauge, then you need to focus on maybe cutting back on the spending, and getting a budget in place if you’re having trouble with that.”

 6. Stick with stocks for long-term goals

 In your 30s, you still have time on your side to make up for market losses.
 Over the long run, stocks have returned about 9-10 percent annually on average for investors, but that return doesn’t come in a straight line.
 Volatility is part of investing in stocks and you’ll want to be sure you have the risk tolerance for it.

 But a big benefit of investing in your 30s is the amount of time you still have for money to compound before you reach retirement age.
 Use this long time horizon to your advantage and consider investing in stocks through ETFs and mutual funds.

 “If you can do it, if you can stomach it – be as aggressive as you can because your timeline is literally 30-40 years,” Kenney says.

 7. Potentially build wealth by purchasing a home

 If you rent instead of owning a home, you’re not building equity.
 For most people, a home is the largest asset that they own.
 So purchasing a home may be able to help you earn equity, and save for the future by having an asset.